Nathanahell/manchester/README.md

 ## Contribution

-Any contribution is welcome.
-Be it documentation, code changes and especially commands.
 ### Code contribution ideas
 - Allow for the completion of a command within a box prompting for input after a command has been selected
 - Windows's Defender evasion : the binary is flagged a malicious as it contains malicious commands.
 Loading encrypted notes at compile-time and decrypting them at runtime would be a way to trivial detection.